18 June 2025

 This Midtown Hobart cafe has a satisfyingly simple menu and occasionally plays host to coffee-tasting events.
 In short, it’s one of Hobart’s best coffee shops.

 Known in local circles as one of Hobart’s best cafes, Pilgrim Coffee was a popular haunt until a blaze gutted the space back in mid-2018.
-Thankfully, the coffee shop has since risen from the ashes, welcoming loyal patrons back as of late 2020.
+Thankfully, the coffee shop has since risen from the ashes, opening its doors once again in late 2020.

 Owner Will Priestly is arguably Hobart’s most awarded barista: he won the Australian Latte Art Championship and came second in the World Barista Championship in London in 2010; he’s also triumphed at the Tasmanian Barista Champions more than once.